destel/silent/README.md

 ### Usage
-To use MultiKeyCrypter, simply create an instance and add your encryption keys with unique IDs.
+To use MultiKeyCrypter, simply create an instance, then add your encryption keys with unique IDs.
-MultiKeyCrypter uses the last added key for encryption, while allowing decryption using any of the added keys.
+MultiKeyCrypter uses the last added key for encryption and automatically selects the appropriate key for decryption based on the key ID embedded in the encrypted data
 ```go
 crypter := silent.MultiKeyCrypter{}
 crypter.AddKey(1, []byte("your-encryption-key-1")) // never hardcode keys in production